LuiseQuoss/ebvcube/README.md

 #> [1] 85 90  3
 ```

-To subset the data using a Shapefile you need to indicate a directory
-for temporarily created files.
+You can also get a spatial subset of the data by providing a Shapefile.

 ``` r
 #load subset from shapefile (Cameroon)